 On the other hand, if you're only making that bet when you're the shooter and you're playing with a short bankroll to begin with maybe it's not that big of a deal.
 Why?
 Well, let's say you're playing at a table that's half-full (or half-empty if you prefer that perspective).
 The dice have to get past six to eight other players before they come back to you each time.
 You bet a couple of bucks on the Any Craps on the Come Out only when you're the shooter and stick with place bets the rest of the time.
 We're talking about a very small amount of action here - perhaps four or five bets over the course of the next two hours.
 Over the short-run what happens in the next couple of hours at the table is probably going to look much different statistically from what you'd expect over the long run.
 Virtually anything can happen over the short run.

 Bottom line?
 It's your call.
 You'll probably be better off over the long run if you opt to pass on the hedge bets, but if it makes you feel good and you understand the long run costs then knock yourself out.
 After all, it's your money

-a complete list of prior articles ...
+Click Here to return to the list of prior articles ...